Updated: Sep 6

-Luxury: The Petra Guest House is located right at the entrance of Petra and it features a very unique aesthetic.
+Luxury: The Petra Guest House is located right at the entrance of Petra and features a very unique aesthetic.

 Budget: The Petra Sand Mars Camp offers a one-of-a-kind experience right outside of the ancient city.

 What is it?
-Commissioned in 1632, this mausoleum was the idea of Mughal emperor Shah Jahan, who wanted it built to house the tomb of his wife Mumatz Mahal.
+Commissioned in 1632, this mausoleum was the idea of Mughal emperor Shah Jahan, who requested it to house the tomb of his wife Mumatz Mahal.
 Today, Shah Jahan’s tomb can be found in the Taj Mahal as well.
 It was finished in 1653 and its construction equaled the cost of 916 million US dollars.
 It’s designed to exhibit Persian and Mughal architecture, with the tomb being the central focus of the building.

 Where is it?
 Agra, India

-Where should I stay?
 For this section, I am listing hotels in Agra because of its proximity to the Taj Mahal.

 Luxury: The Oberoi Amarvilas is located on a beautiful property just a 15 minute walk from Taj Mahal.